shibedrill/oxidefetch/README.md

 **1.1.0:** Refactored some poorly written typing, and added support for memory.
 **1.1.1:** Made sure that linux system detection won't fail if Linux has a capital L.
 **1.1.2:** Replaced *nix dependency on ```bash``` with dependency on ```sh```.
+**1.2.0:** Allowed users to enable field titles as a compile-time feature.
+Tentative fix for GPU display issues on Linux.